Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects that may impact the area.
-Notable projects include Birkdale Community Precinct and Redland Whitewater Centre, Alexandra Hills Social Housing, 148 Finucane Road Apartments, and Redland Hospital Expansion.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that could affect this region.
+Notable ones include Birkdale Community Precinct featuring Redland Whitewater Centre, Alexandra Hills Social Housing, 148 Finucane Road Apartments, and Redland Hospital Expansion.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.